 Because cholesterol doesn’t dissolve into the blood, HDL cholesterol is needed to get rid of the excess cholesterol in your body that may be oxidized and lead to inflammation, thereby putting you at risk of coronary heart disease and other health conditions.

 Avoiding these high-cholesterol foods alone will not necessarily decrease your risk of developing cardiovascular disease.
 It’s also important to increase your physical activity, lose weight and quit smoking if you’re a cigarette smoker.
+Regardless, you should have a regular physical with your healthcare provider so that your cholesterol levels are checked.

 - Cholesterol is a waxy, fat-like substance that’s found in all cells of the body.
 Our bodies need cholesterol to thrive, but when we eat high-cholesterol foods, the levels can become too high.